Business Analytics Certificate Program

 Who should apply?

 This certificate is geared towards entry to middle level management and technology professionals.

 Program Structure and Delivery

-The program will be delivered in a blended format with face-to-face instruction, video conferencing, and web-based learning.
+The program will be delivered in a web based blended format with live instruction.

 - Typical program duration is 12 months